Objectives of the service

 Service/ system concept

-Tourists can use the passenger mobile app to discover local sites serviced by a region’s buses, getting information about them and the transport services offered.
-DARTT will both showcase a region’s lesser visited, yet interesting sites, and offer bookings to reach them via scheduled or on-demand services.
-It integrates touristic product presentation and comprehensive public transport services to ease the difficulties traditionally encountered in visiting areas outside the mainstream.
+Tourists will be able use the passenger mobile app to discover local sites serviced by a region’s buses, getting information about them and the transport services offered.
+DARTT will both showcase a region’s lesser visited, yet interesting sites, and offer booking transport to reach them via scheduled or on-demand services.
+To ease the difficulties traditionally encountered in visiting areas outside the mainstream, DARTT will integrate touristic product presentation and comprehensive public transport services.
+This information which will be kept up to date by the bus company, with input from local tourism stakeholders to promote the area’s different sites.

-The driver mobile app displays the updated route to follow in realtime, based on the on-demand bookings that have been made.
-It will also display how many passengers have booked tickets for each stop.
-It can also be used by the driver to enter information about the service, e.g., that there will be a delay.
+The driver mobile app will show the updated route that they have to follow in realtime, based on the on-demand bookings that have been made and can also be used to inform the demand-responsive component of expected times at stops.

 Space Added Value